CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-09.md

    ![](../media/howdoI.png)

-7. Navigate back to **Terminal** in vs code and stop the terminal by typing **ctrl + C**.
+7. Navigate back to **Terminal** in VS Code and stop the terminal by typing **Ctrl + C**.

-## Task 2: Deploy a multi-agent Copilot application to Azure
+## Task 2: Deploy a Multi-Agent Copilot Application to Azure

-In this task, you will update the `main.bicep` file to reference `multi_agent_copilot.py`, authenticate with Azure, and deploy your multi-agent Copilot application.
+In this task, you will update the `main.bicep` file to reference, `multi_agent_copilot.py` authenticate with Azure, and deploy your multi-agent Copilot application.
 After setting up the environment and provisioning resources, you will navigate to the Azure portal to verify the deployment and access your web application.

 1. Return to the `main.bicep` file that you previously opened.